websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/developer-guide/workflow-notification-template-variables.md

 > Availability: Liferay CE/DXP 7.3+

-There are a number of variables auto-injected into the workflow notification context.
+Some variables are auto-injected into the workflow notification context.
 These are handy to use in your workflow notification templates.

 Normally in Freemarker, you must declare variables explicitly: